 - In the “Remove Label” prompt, click “Delete.”

-Remember, deleting a Gmail label won’t delete the messages that used it, but it will delete the label itself, so you can’t assign emails with the folder until you recreate it.
+Remember, deleting a Gmail label won’t delete the messages that used it, but it will delete the label itself, so you can’t assign emails to the folder until you recreate it.

-Well, if you don’t have access to the desktop version of Gmail, then you can easily do the same through the app Gmail, which is installed by default on all modern tablets and smartphones based on Android or iOS.
-In this case, let’s look at an example of deleting a folder in Gmail on iOS:
+Well, if you don’t have access to the desktop version of Gmail, you can easily do the same through the Gmail app, which is installed by default on all modern tablets and smartphones based on Android or iOS.
+In this case, let’s look at an example of deleting a folder in Gmail on iOS or Android:

 - Launch the Gmail app on your phone.
 In the app’s top-left corner, tap the hamburger menu (three horizontal lines).